Working with Routines and Include Files

 in the same directory as the Studio executable file (CStudio.exe

-You can save routines to the database using the
+You can save routines to the database by selecting

 .
 By default, saving a routine does not cause it to be compiled.
-You can change this behavior by checking Compile Routine on Save
+To change this behavior so the routine is compiled every time it is saved:

 (which also causes it to be saved).